 Walk to Okere Falls

-Okere Falls is a very popular white water rafting area 20 minutes north around the lake and there is a great short walk where you can view the amazing falls, and watch rafters go down them.
-This walk was quick and easy and you can follow with a coffee at the amazing Okere Falls store (see below).
+Okere Falls is a very popular white water rafting area 20 minutes north around the lake and there is a lovely 1-hour walk where you can view the amazing falls, as well as watch rafters, go down them.
+This was super lovely, quick and easy and you can follow with a coffee at the amazing Okere Falls store.

 Redwoods Walk